History of Galveston, Texas: Rebuilding and the "Open era"

 Despite attempts to draw new investment to the city after the hurricane, Galveston has never fully returned to its previous levels of national importance or prosperity.
 Development was also hindered by the construction of the Houston Ship Channel, which brought the Port of Houston into direct competition with the natural harbor of the Port of Galveston for sea traffic.
-To further her recovery, and rebuild her population, Galveston actively solicited immigration.
+To further her recovery and rebuild her population, Galveston actively solicited immigration.
 Through the efforts of Rabbi Henry Cohen and Congregation B'nai Israel, Galveston became the focus of an immigration plan called the Galveston Movement that, between 1907 and 1914, diverted roughly 10,000 Eastern European, Jewish immigrants from the crowded cities of the Northeastern United States.
 Additionally numerous other immigrant groups, including Greeks, Italians and Russian Jews came to the city during this period.
 This immigration trend substantially altered the ethnic makeup of the island, as well as many other areas of Texas and the western U.S.

 Though the storm stalled economic development and the city of Houston grew into the region's principal metropolis, Galveston regained some of its former glory.
 Recognizing the need for Galveston to diversify from the traditional port-related industries, in 1905, William Lewis Moody, Jr., a member of one of Galveston's leading families, founded the American National Insurance Company.
 Two years later, Mr. Moody would further invest in Galveston by establishing the City National Bank, which would later become the Moody National Bank.

-A military facility by the US Army Coastal Artillery on Galveston Island was established in the late 1890s and construction, which was disrupted by the Galveston Hurricane of 1900, was completed in the early 1900s, with the facility being named Fort Crockett in 1903.
-During the First World War, Fort Crockett served as a US Army artillery training center.
-Troops bound for France were trained in the use of several types of artillery.
-During the 1920s and early 1930s, Fort Crockett housed the United States Army Air Corps' (USAAC) 3rd Attack Group (an ancestor to USAF's 3rd Wing).
+A military facility by the US Army Coastal Artillery on Galveston Island was established in the late 1890s, and construction, which was disrupted by the 1900 Galveston hurricane, was completed in the early 1900s, with the facility being named Fort Crockett in 1903.
+Fort Crockett was a US Army artillery training center during World War I. Soldiers bound for France trained in the use of several types of artillery.
+During the 1920s and early 1930s, Fort Crockett housed the United States Army Air Corps (USAAC) 3rd Attack Group (an ancestor to USAF's 3rd Wing).
 At this time, the 3rd Attack Group was the only USAAC group devoted solely to attack aircraft.
-During the Second World War, focus was placed on defense against German U-boats, and the fort also served as a prisoner of war camp.
-Following the war, Fort Crockett served for several years as an army recreational center.
+During World War II, the fort focused on defense against German U-boats and served as a prisoner-of-war camp.
+Following the war, Fort Crockett served as an army recreational center for several years.

 The Galveston–Houston Electric Railway was established in 1911 and ran between the city and Houston.
 The railway was recognized as the fastest interurban line in 1925 and 1926.